BanAaron/image-cropper/README.md

 ```

 # TODO
-1. Get multiple images working at the same time
+1. get multiple images working at the same time
 2. create a real GUI with buttons and fields